 White blood cells protect the body against infection.
-Some types of white blood cells include lymphocytes, monocytes, and eosinophils.
+Types of white blood cells include neutrophils, banded neutrophils, lymphocytes, monocytes, and eosinophils.

 Each type of white blood cell plays a different role in protecting the body.
 The numbers of each type of white blood cells give important information about the immune system.
-Too many or too few of the different types of white blood cells can help find an infection, an allergic or toxic reaction to medicines or chemicals, and many conditions, such as leukemia.
+Too many or too few of the different types of white blood cells can be a sign of an infection, an allergic or toxic reaction to medicines or chemicals, and many conditions, such as leukemia.

 Current as of:

 December 19, 2018

 E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Adam Husney, MD - Family Medicine & Brian Leber, MDCM, FRCPC - Hematology